-Originally one of the jewels in the crown of Georgian London, it was a building so unusual that a suspicious public were unconvinced it would remain standing.
-Designed at the height of the eighteenth century craze for Chinoiserie, The Great Pagoda at Kew was famously adorned with eighty brightly coloured wooden dragons.
+Originally one of the jewels in the crown of Georgian London, it was a building so unusual that a suspicious public was unconvinced it would remain standing.
+Designed at the height of the 18th-century craze for Chinoiserie, The Great Pagoda at Kew was famously adorned with eighty brightly coloured wooden dragons.

 When it first opened it was said that the view from the top could reach as far as 40 miles.
 Sadly it’s not been possible to go to the top for many years as the Great Pagoda is in need of restoration work.
 Which is finally being carried out.